nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Design considerations

 **Aspect: AND search or OR search**
-* An AND search has been considered for find initially but ultimately dropped in favor of OR search due to the following reasons:
+* An AND search has been considered for *find* initially but ultimately dropped in favor of OR search due to the following reasons:
-  * List command already does an AND search.
-Though only on Tag & Language currently, it can be extended to include the other fields eventually, making find a duplicate command of list command should find use AND search as well.
+  * *List* command already does an AND search.
+Though only on Tag & Language currently, it can be extended to include the other fields eventually, making *find* a duplicate command of *list* command should *find* command use AND search as well.
-  * We intend for find command to be a more broad search, getting all persons that matches just a keyword.
+  * We intend for *find* command to be a more broad search, getting all persons that matches just a keyword.
 This is to help users narrow down their search should they forgot the exact name of a contact they are looking for.

 **Aspect: Full keyword match or Partial keyword match**
 * We have also considered a partial match of the keyword (For example: `han` keyword will match field with the value `hans`).
 However we decide to implement a full match due to the following reason: